DarrenLe20/Project_Landing_Page/README.md

 # Project_Landing_Page
-Create a landing page with HTML and CSS
+A project to experiment with combining HTML and CSS as well as using basic types of media in a website